oxygensmith/imn-spectra-2/README.md

-## IMN
+# IMN

-# Second version of child theme for Spectra for Indepedent Music News.
+## Second version of child theme for Spectra for Indepedent Music News.

+Building from the ground up, yee haw.